 According to the Swedish Communicable Diseases Act, you must participate in infection tracing.
-This means providing information so that healthcare professionals can assess when, where and how you may have been infected and whether you may have infected others.
+This means that you must provide information to healthcare professionals so they can assess when, where and how you may have been infected and whether you may have infected others.